ultimate-pa/hanfor/documentation/docs/references/patterns/MaxDurationPattern.md

 ### MaxDurationPattern AfterUntil
 ```
-After "Q" until "R", it is always the case that "S" holds for less than "5" time units
+After "Q" until "R", it is always the case that once "S" becomes satisfied, it holds for less than "5" time units
 ```

 ```
+Countertraces:
-Countertraces: (true;⌈Q⌉;⌈!R⌉;⌈(!R && S)⌉ ∧ ℓ ≥ 5;true)
+true;⌈Q⌉;⌈!R⌉;⌈(!R && S)⌉ ∧ ℓ ≥ 5;true
 ```

 ![](../img/patterns/MaxDurationPattern_AfterUntil_0.svg)